 The decision to return to a sport activity after a burner requires careful evaluation.
 It is important that the nerve has fully healed and there is a low chance of reinjury.

 or EMG study may need to be done to confirm this.
 Multiple burner injuries in one season may be reason to restrict return to play.
 In this case, the player should consult an experienced sports medicine physician for evaluation.

-Non-steroidal anti-inflammatory drugs, such as ibuprofen or naprosyn, may be used to reduce discomfort.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, may be used to reduce discomfort.

 Icing the neck as needed may help to reduce discomfort.

-To avoid burner, follow these guidelines: Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.Learn safe sport techniques is essential.Avoid using your helmet as a contact point when tackling and blocking in football.Always make sure to wear the proper safety equipment for your sport.Pads and other modifications of athletic gear have been proposed in an effort to reduce the incidence of burners.
+To help reduce your chance of a burner: Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.Learn safe sport techniques.Avoid using your helmet as a contact point when tackling and blocking in football.Always make sure to wear the proper safety equipment for your sport.Pads and other modifications of athletic gear have been proposed in an effort to reduce the incidence of burners.
 These may be especially useful for players who have previously suffered injury.